-Management should aim to maintain and increase the number of large, old trees and the quantity of dead wood, even in woods managed as coppice or high forest.
-Large trees can be achieved by allowing some groups of trees to grow longer than might be commercially desirable, selecting examples of long-lived species (oak, beech) which occupy windfirm sites.
+Management should aim to maintain and increase the number of large, old trees and the quantity of dead wood.
+Large trees can be achieved by allowing some groups of trees to grow longer than might be commercially desirable, especially groups of long-lived species (oak, beech) which occupy windfirm sites.
 Particular mature trees may already be known to be important (e.g. as bat roosts, or as habitats for rare fungi).
 These should be retained and eventual replacements developed by retaining trees at the edges of compartments and in inaccessible corners.